-Fixed IP Address
+Fixed IP Address (IP)

-The IP address you provide for binding must be on an active network interface of the system that is actually running the MTP/IP software.
+The IP address you provide for binding must be assigned to an active network interface of the system that is actually running the MTP/IP software.
 Do not use the address of a router, virtual host, or other device.
 Under Windows, you can see a list of available addresses by running the console command "ipconfig /all".
 On all other systems, type the shell command "ifconfig -a" from an administrative or root account.

-If the system is behind an NAT gateway or firewall, you must use a static, private address.
-If a static IP address cannot be used, then you may need to use the host identifier instead.
+If the system is behind an NAT gateway or firewall, you must use the static, private address of the host itself.
+If a static IP address cannot be used, then you may need to use a machine identifier instead.

-For Windows, Linux, Mac OS X, and FreeBSD, the host identifier is the MAC/Ethernet address of the host's primary network interface.
+For Windows, Linux, Mac OS X, and FreeBSD, the machine identifier is the MAC/Ethernet address of the host's primary network interface.
 This interface must be available and active when the MTP/IP software is run.

 For Solaris, HP-UX, and AIX, the host identifier is the value returned by the system "hostid" command.

-Amazon Web Services EC2
+Amazon Web Services Elastic IP (EIP)

 Licenses which are deployed on AWS EC2 instances may be bound to an Elastic IP address assigned to that instance.
 The software license may be moved to a new instance by reassigning the Elastic IP address to that instance.
 See Tech Note 0025 for more about using MTP/IP software with Amazon Web Services.